Khalilbz/gpt-infinite/README.md

 ## Usage

 1. Copy a mission file in the `missions` folder
+> You can copy the file `example-indexedContent.jsonc` as a first try
 2. Run the Node.js program `npm start MISSION_NAME`.
 3. Open a Chat GPT tab in Google Chrome, and click the button in the left Menu `Start ChatGPT API`
 4. The magic will start